nurul3101/dev-notes/React-Notes.md

 ## React / JS Notes

 - We cannot use `this` in the constructor unless you call constructor of parent class using `super()`.
 JS wont' allow it.
-- overreacted.io is an awesome blog to follow by dan abramov
+- overreacted.io is an awesome blog to follow by dan abramov.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDgyNTgwMDY2LDExNDk2MDU5MTUsOTQ0MD
+eyJoaXN0b3J5IjpbMTc0MTAzODc4OCwxMTQ5NjA1OTE1LDk0ND
-AzNjI3LDExNDk2MDU5MTUsOTQ0MDAzNjI3XX0=
+AwMzYyNywxMTQ5NjA1OTE1LDk0NDAwMzYyN119
 -->